Cay0331/Airbnb-furniture-profuct/README.md

 ### 1. What are we solving for/problem statement?
-Furn-hunting is expanding its revenue model by finding Airbnb furnitures and share host commision from those who buy furniture using our platform.
+Homeify is expanding its revenue model by finding Airbnb furnitures and share host commision from those who buy furniture using our platform.

 **Pain Points**
+- Airbnb hosts
+   - Not getting enough exposure/ bookings
+   - Keeping track of current trend
+   - Not satisfied with the commission rate
+- Home good buyers
+   - Looking for specific style/ ideas
+   - Wanting to know how the furniture fits in
+   - Not knowing the style she/he likes
+   - Furnitures are expensive (dup or discount)
+- Furniture partners
+   - Ads shortage

 **Objectives**